 Cherries, introduced from Anatolia, have been grown in France since the Middle Ages.
 Auvergne-Rhône-Alpes and Provence-Alpes Côte-d'Azur are the biggest producers.

-The common French sweet cherries are bigarreaux.
-Guignes are softer and delicious but often not marketed because they don’t travel well; these are used in jams.
-The other main type are sour cherries descended from the griottier that are more resistant to the cold.
+The other main type, the sour cherry, is descended from the griottier and is more resistant to the cold.
 They are often used in brandies, jams, desserts, juices and syrups.

 Burlat: or Early Burlat (Hatif Burlat) sweet, dark red, shiny.
 One of the most common.